-- Seating: Rearrange student desks and other seat spaces so that staff and students' physical bodies are six feet apart to the maximum extent possible while also maintaining 35 square feet per person; assign seating so students are in the same seat at all times. - Materials: Avoid sharing of community supplies when possible (e.g., scissors, pencils, etc.).
-Clean these items frequently.
-Provide hand sanitizer and tissues for use by students and staff. - - Wash hands with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol.
+Seating: Rearrange student desks and other seat spaces so that staff and students' physical bodies are six feet apart to the maximum extent possible while also maintaining 35 square feet per person; assign seating so students are in the same seat at all times.

-Seating:
+Hybrid/Onsite Plan Seating:

-Classroom layout will allow for desks/tables to be at least 6 feet apart and students will be assigned to the same seat at all times.
+Classroom layout will allow for desks/tables to be at least 6 feet apart (35 sq feet) and students will be assigned to the same seat at all times.
+If multiple students sit in the same seat, it will be sanitized after each use.